realworldocaml/book/en/compiler-frontend.md

 ((typ ocamltop)(name front-end/camlp4_toplevel.topscript)(part 0))
 ```

-The first directive loads the `ocamlfind` top-level interface that lets you
+The first directive loads the <command>ocamlfind</command> top-level interface that lets you
-require `ocamlfind` packages (including all their dependent packages).
+require <command>ocamlfind</command> packages (including all their dependent packages).
 The
 second directive instructs the top-level to filter all phrases via Camlp4.
 You
 can now run `utop` and load the syntax extensions in.
 We'll use the
 `comparelib` syntax extension for our experiments.